zy20091082/OpenGLExamples/Example-001-old/ReadME.md

 <H3>The <i>'Example-001 (Old Mode)'</i> Test</H3>

 The <i>'Example-001 (Old Mode)'</i> Test is similar to the classic <i>'Hello World'</i> program for testing the correctness of the building infrastructure.
-Broadly speaking, it creates a basic <A href="http://www.opengl.org"><i>OpenGL</i></A> window by providing no interaction with the user.
-This window must be stopped through an enforced closure.
+Broadly speaking, it creates an empty <A href="http://www.opengl.org"><i>OpenGL</i></A> window by providing no interaction mechanism with the user.
+In fact, this window must be stopped through an enforced closure.

 <p>In particular, this test consists of the <i>'Example-001-old'</i> executable file (in the <i>'bin'</i> folder), starting uniquely from the <i>'main.cpp'</i> C++ source file (in the <i>'src'</i> folder).<p><hr><p>